 The editorial staff has also started the production of social clips and short films.
 A team of highly professional actors, directors and translators that works in the editorial staff of Film Programmes and Dubbing systematically present foreign films in their native language to the viewers.

-Managing Director of the Creative Association Azerbaijantelefilm, People's Artist
+Director of “Feature films-documentaries” Studio, People’s Artist